sveneld/phpmd/rules/codesize.rst

 Since: PHPMD 0.1

 Complexity is determined by the number of decision points in a method plus one for the method entry.
-The decision points are 'if', 'while', 'for', and 'case labels'.
+The decision points are 'if', 'while', 'for', 'catch', and 'case labels'.
 Generally, 1-4 is low complexity, 5-7 indicates moderate complexity, 8-10 is high complexity, and 11+ is very high complexity.

 Example: ::